Kate Durbin

 Kate Durbin is an American, Los Angeles, California-based writer, digital and performance artist.
 She is the author of several books of fiction and poetry including E!
 Entertainment, ABRA, The Ravenous Audience, and Hoarders.
 Durbin's work primarily centers around popular culture and digital media, exploring the way the Internet, reality TV, and social media affect society and the human condition.
 She has called popular culture the subject matter of her work, as well as her artistic material.
+She often reworks non-fictional source material, including detailed transcriptions and found texts.

 Of Durbin's writing, Christopher Higgs wrote for HTML Giant, "I call Kate Durbin one of the most compelling contemporary American writers because I feel like she's in her own lane.
 No one does what she does in the way that she does it."
+For Write or Die Magazine, Ben Fama wrote: "Kate has a gift of prophecy—she sees things happening before other people do, and uses this extreme present as material for her work."

+Durbin pioneered the transcription of reality television dialogue and other minute details from these shows as a form of literature beginning with online publications in poetry journals of her transcriptions of MTV’s The Hills in early 2010.
+Her innovations have since been echoed in the work of other writers engaging with reality TV in literary contexts.

 Books

 The Ravenous Audience, a collection of poetry that utilizes a wide variety of forms, was selected by Chris Abani for the Black Goat imprint of Akashic Books.
 The book deals with coming of age via a variety of media, from poems based on the films of Catherine Breillat to rewrites of archetypal figures such as Gretel, Little Red Riding Hood, Marilyn Monroe, Amelia Earhart, Jezebel, and Clara Bow.
 In a review for Rain Taxi, Johannes Goransson called the book "iconophilic, starving...a poetics of Plath-influenced engagement with the peanut crunching crowd."
 Poet Juan Felipe Herrera called it "a brutal tour de force."

 E!
-Entertainment, Durbin's second book, consists of short stories crafted from meticulous notes on reality television shows revolving around Hollywood, women, class and lifestyle themes.
-Some of the shows in Durbin's book are Keeping Up with the Kardashians, Real Housewives of Beverly Hills, and MTV's The Hills.
+Entertainment, Durbin's second book, was published in 2014, with two chapbooks first published in 2011 and 2012.
+It consists of stories crafted and re-shaped from meticulous transcriptions of reality television shows revolving around Hollywood, gender, class and lifestyle themes.
+The book's idiosyncratic "camera eye" voice elevates the details not normally noticed when one watches reality TV: the glossy surfaces, the quick cuts, the montages, the mumblecore, the background objects and side players.
+Some of the shows in Durbin's book are The Girls Next Door, Keeping Up with the Kardashians, Real Housewives of Beverly Hills, and MTV's The Hills.
 Durbin calls the book's format "literary television, a genre unto itself."
 E!
 Entertainment also explores the courtroom trials of Lindsay Lohan, Amanda Knox, and Anna Nicole Smith.
 Nylon magazine said of the book: "Durbin elevates petty O.C. arguments between Lauren Conrad and Heidi Montag to the status of serious literature."
 Heidi Montag praised the book, calling Durbin "pop culture's stenographer."